Imharsh08/Scheduler/README.md

 ## Downloading Your Project

 You can download a `.zip` file of your entire project to your local computer.
-While there is usually a "Download Code" button in the top toolbar, you can also use the built-in Firebase Terminal.
+While there is usually a "Download Code" top in the top toolbar.

 ### Step-by-Step Guide

-1.  **Open the Terminal**: At the bottom of the Firebase Studio interface, you should see a "Terminal" tab.
-Click on it to open the command-line interface.

-2.  **Run the Export Command**: In the terminal, type the following command and press Enter:
-    ```bash
-    firebase studio:export prosched-app.zip
-    ```
-    This command tells Studio to package your entire project into a single zip file named `prosched-app.zip`.

-3.  **Locate and Download**: After the command finishes (it might take a moment), you will see the `prosched-app.zip` file appear in the file explorer panel on the left-hand side of the screen.
-Right-click on this file and select "Download" to save it to your computer.
+# Usage
+* Use the main view to create and edit schedules.
+* Export or download schedules from the "Download" option.
+* Use the Gantt chart for timeline-based visualization.
+* Configure schedule settings from the settings panel.

+# Contributing
+* Create a branch for your change: git checkout -b my-feature
+* Commit and push, then open a pull request.